wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/plan-optimize-network-performance-for-teams-phone-system/includes/3-design-network-media-optimization.md

 If you see this traceroute routing to the VPN, which you can recognize by seeing your VPN FQDN and IP addresses, you have not configured the VPN correctly for split tunneling.

-Note: It is normal for you to see “Request timed out” on the later hops.
+It is normal for you to see “Request timed out” on the later hops.
 The destination’s firewall or other security device is blocking the traceroute request.
 Even if a firewall is preventing the final hops at the destination from showing up in traceroute output, the destination is likely still reachable, it has just been configured not to reply to a traceroute.

 Another option is to run the Microsoft 365 connectivity test that will run connectivity tests for you including trace routes as above.
 This can be a more friendly way for a remote user to run the test who is not familiar with command-line tools.

 To run the Microsoft 365 connectivity test, perform the following steps:

-- On the remote client machine, navigate to the Microsoft 365 network connectivity test at [https://connectivity.office.com/](https://connectivity.office.com/)
+1. On the remote client machine, navigate to the Microsoft 365 network connectivity test at [https://connectivity.office.com/](https://connectivity.office.com/)

-- Sign in with your Office 365 account for the best test experience.
+1. Sign in with your Office 365 account for the best test experience.

-- Either **automatically detect location** or add your **location manually**.
+1. Either **automatically detect location** or add your **location manually**.

 > [!TIP]
-> TIP: If you let the tool automatically detect your connection, make sure it is correct on the map to make the test valid.
+> If you let the tool automatically detect your connection, make sure it is correct on the map to make the test valid.

 Once the test is complete select **Details** for the detailed results.
 Scroll down to **Network Path** and expand and look for **Traceroute to worldaz.tr.teams.microsoft.com.**